 Jun 26, 2015

-The NHS in the UK offers care to everyone free of charge and in many respects it is a model that is looked upon with envy from many parts of the world.
-Most of us have experiences of the care provided by the NHS which run from excellent to perhaps not so good.
-However when does “not so good” move into the realms of medical negligence?
+The NHS in the UK offers care to everyone free of charge.
+In many respects, it is a model that is looked upon with envy in other parts of the world.
+Most of us have experienced the care provided by the NHS which runs from excellent to perhaps not-so-good.
+However, when does “not-so-good” move into the realms of medical negligence?

 - You are owed a duty of care